-Climate- related scenarios Details 2DS We used forward-looking scenario analyses such as the 2°C scenario, when considering the company's new greenhouse gas emissions target.
+Climate- related scenarios Details 2DS RCP 2.6 We used forward-looking scenario analyses such as the 2°C scenario, when considering the company's new greenhouse gas emissions target.
 However, due to our transition to Series 6 module manufacturing and the new machinery and equipment's expected impact on our energy usage and emissions intensity, we are unable to set science-based targets at this time.
 In assessing the feasibility of science-based targets, we used the CSO Carbon Metric with RCP2.6 - a 2°C GHG mitigation scenario developed under IPCC.
 Inputs include historical Scope 1 and 2 GHG emissions, gross margins, and total units of production.
 The scenario was considered over a medium term time horizon of 5 years, consistent with our business planning horizon.
 However the CSO Carbon Metric method provides forecasts through 2050.
 Areas of the organization considered as part of the scenario analysis include Scope 1 and 2 emissions sources (manufacturing and R&D facilities, owned and operational PV projects, owned EPC equipment, vehicle fleet, purchased electricity).
+The results of the scenario analysis determined that a science-based target would involve reducing corporate Scope 1 and 2 CO2-emissions intensity by 80% (from 246 to 47 MT CO2 eq per MW) from a 2008 baseline.
+Achieving this goal would require implementing a strategy of increasing module efficiency, reducing energy consumption and procuring offsite solar electricity.